ethereum/consensus-specs/specs/deneb/polynomial-commitments.md

                                 proofs_bytes: Sequence[Bytes48]) -> bool:
     """
     Given a list of blobs and blob KZG proofs, verify that they correspond to the provided commitments.
+    Will return True if there are zero blobs/commitments/proofs.
     Public method.
     """